Best Long-Term Investments – Build Wealth & Retire Early

 The economy and market conditions will be reflected in the value of dividend stocks as well.
 If the company does not make sufficient profit to pay out dividends, it might choose to cut or outright suspend its distribution policy.

 3. Stock Funds

-Also known as equity funds, these are investment companies that invest in baskets of stocks.
+Also known as equity funds, these are investment company's that invest in baskets of stocks.
 In simple terms, you will be investing in a company that does the research, works out strategies, and subsequently purchases stocks on your behalf.

 Most stock funds own hundreds of different equities, often specializing in a specific category.
 For instance, one stock find might only invest in the tech sector, such as the Vanguard Information Technology ETF.